dora-team/dora.dev/hugo/content/research/2022/_index.md

 tab_title: "Overview"
 layout: single
 ---
 In 2022, DORA continued its investigation into software development and operations, and the capabilities which drive performance.
-This year's deep-dive investigations included Security, Reliability, and Culture.
+This year's deep-dive investigations included security, reliability, and culture.
 You can [download the 2022 report here]({{< relref "dora-report" >}}).

 ### Key Findings